 The system of claim 1 where the set of tokens are derived, in part, from historical utterances, dialog, email, social media and other multimodal communications of a single user.

 The system of claim 1 where an optional feedback stage automatically reinforces or rejects the language model output.

-Diagrams